 What does homemade buttermilk potato bread taste like?

-The flavor is so good that Mr. Crumbs asked me to make this instead of ever buying bread, which I think speaks mouthfuls.
-And it doesn’t taste like potatoes – they’re just there for the texture.
-This bread is light and spongy!
-Plus, the buttermilk makes it so moist and fluffy.
+The flavor is so good that Mr. Crumbs asked me to make this instead of buying bread, which I think speaks volumes.
+And it doesn’t taste like potatoes – they’re just there for the light and spongy texture.
+Hands down, this homemade bread is a winner.
+It’s just melt-in-your-mouth delicious!!

 Why is potato bread yellow?

 The mashed potatoes give potato bread its delightful yellowish hue!
+You could probably make similar sweet potato breads, which would turn out orange.

 MORE HOMEMADE BREAD RECIPES